ccy05327/SDD/Topic 2/quiz.md

 1. Does unit testing feel different across the different platforms?
 What feels the same, or different?

    - To me, the differences now are just the syntax for the language, instead of something unit testing specific.
 In C++, Python, and JS, the outset is quite similar, we're writing functions and using assert to test the equality of something.

-**remember to indent after complete**